segp-uob/segp/dev/Worksheets/2_Angular_building_client_side.md

 > - [ ] Recommended: [Angular walkthrough](https://angular.io/start )
 > - [ ] Recommended: [Angular architecture overview](https://angular.io/guide/architecture)
 ***
+# Overview

+This workshop is focused on giving you a general overview of the Angular framework and introducing you to some of the key files and concepts.
+We will be navigating through the project you created in last week's workshop.

 ## Angular structure and files

-Now you've built your first Angular project you will see several files which were created when you created.
+Now you've built your first Angular project (in the last workshop) you will see several files which were created when you created.
 We are going to take a closer look at the [file stucture](https://angular.io/guide/file-structure).

 ### package.json
 A configuration file that contains the metadata for your application.
 When there is a package.json file in the root directory of the project.
 In the example we will be building, we will be updating this package file a few times, then running ng install to make sure all the dependancies are updated.